TonyLianLong/LLM-groundedDiffusion/README.md

 ![Visualizations: Enhanced Prompt Understanding](https://llm-grounded-diffusion.github.io/visualizations.jpg)

 ## Updates
+**Our repo now supports using SDXL for high-quality generation with SDXL Refiner!
+Simply add `--sdxl` to generation command to use it.** You can also use `--sdxl-step-ratio` to control the strength of the refinement (use `0.5` for stronger refinement and `0.1` for weaker refinement). **See examples above.**

 **Our repo has been largely improved: now we have a repo with many methods implemented, including our training-free LMD and LMD+ (LMD with GLIGEN adapters).**

-**Our huggingface WebUI demo for stage 1 and 2 is updated: now we support enabling each of the guidance components to get a taste of contributions!
-[Check it out here](https://huggingface.co/spaces/longlian/llm-grounded-diffusion).**
+Our huggingface WebUI demo for stage 1 and 2 is updated: now we support enabling each of the guidance components to get a taste of contributions!
+[Check it out here](https://huggingface.co/spaces/longlian/llm-grounded-diffusion).

 Our WebUI is also available to run locally.
 [The instructions to run our WebUI locally to get faster generation without queues are here](webui/README.md).